MAlessandrini-Univpm/an1310-python/README.md

 - run user program
 - run a serial terminal to interact with the user program through the same serial port

-In the last step a serial terminal is started on the user's side, using python package serial.tools.miniterm, so that you can exchange data with the user program, if needed, through the same connection, once the control is passed to the user program.
+In the last step a serial terminal is started on the user's side, using python package "serial.tools.miniterm", so that you can exchange data with the user program, if needed, through the same connection, once the control is passed to the user program.

 Note: you may have warnings like "`!! ignoring address 0x2007`".
 This is normal if your code defines configuration bits, EEPROM initialization values, ID words or other features at virtual addresses.
 Those addresses are outside the actual program memory and cannot be self-written by the PIC firmware, but can only be set by an external programmer.
 You must set those values when you initially write the bootloader firmware to the PIC flash.